PSPC deal worth $ 300 million may have bypassed securities laws - ExBulletin

 On October 20, Mr. Orlando returned to Mar-a-Lago, where he and Mr. Trump signed the final papers under chandeliers in a cavernous, golden ballroom, according to an attendee.
 Donald Trump Jr. and former apprentice candidates Mr. Moss and Mr. Litinsky were among the attendees.

 After the deal was announced last week, Digital Worlds shares have soared.
 This week they fell.
 At least two of the flagship investors, DE Shaw and Saba Capital, sold a large chunk of their stock after the Trump deal was revealed.
-Another leading investor, Iceberg Research, has announced that it is betting against the stock.
+Another leading investor, Iceberg Research, announcement that he was betting against the stock.

 Despite this, Digital Worlds shares remain around seven times higher than before the Trump deal.
 On paper, at least, the company is worth over $ 2 billion.